 Please refer to the following tables.

 and border, and Zone 2 is red with white print and border.
-The signs are 10 by 4.5 inches and are posted below the restricted
+The 10” by 4.5” signs are posted below the restricted

-parking signs Zone 1 residents can park in Zone 2 and vice versa, however, parking in a zone for which you do not have a valid
+parking signs where authorized zone residents park.
+Keep in mind, parking in a zone for which you do not have a

-permit limits you to the same one-hour time restriction applicable to vehicle owners without a permit for either zone.
-To park
+valid permit limits you to the same one-hour time restriction applicable to vehicle owners without a permit for either zone.

-in excess of the one-hour time limit you must have a valid permit for the zone in which your vehicle is parked.
+To park in excess of the one-hour time limit you must have a valid permit for the zone in which your

 In addition to these restricted parking districts, there are also locations with appropriate signage that restrict